HunterDev619/HunterDev619/README.md

 # 👋 Hi, I’m HunterDev619

-I’m a **Full Stack Engineer** and **Senior Backend Developer** with **5+ years of experience** designing, building, and maintaining scalable, high-performance server-side systems.
+I’m a **Full Stack Engineer** and **Senior Backend Developer** with **5+ years of experience** designing, building, and maintaining scalable, high-performance systems.

-My core strengths are **Go (Golang)** and **Python**, with a strong focus on clean architecture, performance optimization, and reliable production systems.
+My core strengths are **Go (Golang)** and **Python**, complemented by modern frontend frameworks and cloud-native infrastructure.
+I focus on clean architecture, performance optimization, and production-ready software.

 ---

 ## 🧠 Expertise & Focus

-- Designing scalable backend architectures and microservices
+- Scalable backend systems and microservices
-- Building high-performance **REST** and **gRPC** APIs
+- High-performance **REST** and **gRPC** APIs
-- Database design, optimization, and data integrity
+- Full-stack web applications with modern frontend frameworks
-- Cloud-ready systems with containerization and CI/CD
+- Database design, optimization, and caching strategies
-- Writing clean, testable, and maintainable code
+- Cloud-native deployments with CI/CD pipelines
-- Collaborating closely with teams in Agile/Scrum environments
+- Clean, maintainable, and testable codebases

 ---